 Dry/Sore Mouth or Throat & Thick Saliva

 Cooking Up Wellness

-Saturday, May 10, 10:30AM-12:00PM Registration Required
+Saturday, August 9 10:30AM-12:00PM Registration Required

 Learn to appreciate real, fresh foods and simple culinary principles for cancer prevention and survivorship.
 This class and cooking demonstration will feature recipes to help participants deliciously incorporate cancer-fighting foods into a diet for optimal health.

 Thursday, August 7 12:30-2:00PM Registration Required